Police beef up enforcement of Islamic law ahead of summer, banning women's 'immodest' attire, presence of 'impure' pets in public sphere -

 As part of police operations in Tehran, officers also issue warnings to dog owners walking their pets outside.
 In Sharia-ruled Iran, dogs are considered "impure."
 Dozens of dogs in Tehran were round up last month and placed in quarantine.

 Iran's Islamist rulers consider ownership of pet animals "un-Islamic."
-Authorities distinguish between pet dogs and "work dogs" used for guarding and helping in rescue missions.
+Authorities distinguish between pet dogs and

 |Liveleak on Facebook|